Title: Virgil Quick Come See, There Goes Rubbery Lee

 Frankness is the child of honesty and courage. – Robert E. Lee

-The roof is gone and inside is outside, not unlike the ceilings that are always amiss in a Donald Roller Wilson dream painting (and like some of my own dreams).
-Our heroes are inside a flag, if you ever wondered what the inside of an American flag looks like.
-Inside a Confederate flag it’s too dark to read, which may explain a lot of things.
+The roof is gone and inside is outside, not unlike the ceilings that are always absent in a Donald Roller Wilson dream painting (and like some of my own dreams), though in DRW’s paintings animals are frequently smoking cigarettes and have olives balanced atop their heads.
+I don’t know why.
+In his statements, he’ll point out that a certain animal is smoking, in case we didn’t notice this, I suppose.
+Our Heroes are here inside a flag, if you ever wondered what the inside of an American flag looks like.
+Inside a Confederate flag, it’s too dark to read, which may explain a lot of things.